Sarah Lee Lippincott

-Sarah Lee Lippincott (October 26, 1920 – February 28, 2019), also known as Sarah Lee Lippincott Zimmerman, was an American astronomer.
-She was professor emerita of astronomy at Swarthmore College and director emerita of the college's Sproul Observatory.
+Sarah Lee Lippincott (October 26, 1920 – February 28, 2019), also known as Sarah Lee Zimmerman, was an American astronomer.
+She was a professor of astronomy and director of the Sproul Observatory at Swarthmore College.
 She was a pioneer in the use of astrometry to determine the character of binary stars and search for extrasolar planets.

-Education
+Early life and education

+Lippincott was born October 26, 1920.
+She attended the University of Pennsylvania College for Women and played on the field hockey and basketball teams.
+She was a member of the Kappa Kappa Gamma sorority.

-Lippincott received a Bachelor of Arts degree from the University of Pennsylvania in 1941 and a Master of Arts from Swarthmore College in 1942.
+She received a Bachelor of Arts degree from the University of Pennsylvania in 1941 and a Master of Arts from Swarthmore College in 1942.
+She received an honorary doctorate in science in 1973 from Villanova University.

-Life

-Lippincott was born in 1920 and attended college at the University of Pennsylvania College for Women in the 1940s, where she played on the women's basketball team.
+Career

-After graduation from the University of Pennsylvania, Lippincott attended Swarthmore College, where she worked closely with Peter van de Kamp on many astrometry projects between 1945 and his retirement in 1972, when she became observatory director.
+She worked as a research assistant in astronomy at Swarthmore College in 1942.
+She was promoted to research associate in 1952 and became a lecturer in 1961.
+She became a professor of astronomy and director of the Sproul Observatory.
+She worked with Peter van de Kamp on astrometry projects between 1945 and his retirement in 1972, when she became observatory director.
 She wrote his obituary when he died in 1995.